An Intro To Our Physis® Technology

 That being said, we also support electric-action or even the touch associated with a classic digital church organ.
 Again, we’re the leaders in pipe organ technology.
 We know what organists want and need, and have worked tirelessly to develop technologies that can adapt to the needs and expectations of the organist.

-Variable Windchest Configuration And Air Pressure
+Variable Windchest Configuration & Air Pressure

 Any pipe organist has an intimate understanding of the instrument.
 Thus, they’ll know that a pipe organ plays differently depending on the wind chest system it’s operating off of.
 If the pipe organ has one wind chest, it’s going to respond to inputs differently than a pipe organ with three wind chests.